mdsufz/MuDoGeR/Manual_MuDoGeR.md

 * The `/path/to/raw_reads_1.fasta` indicates the path to file of the forward reads of the used library
 * The `/path/to/raw_reads_2.fasta` indicates the path to file of the reversed reads of the used library
 * The `/path/to/pure_reads/output/directory` indicates the path to the output directory where the clean reads of the library will fall
-* The `-t 24` indicates the number of threads of read quality control
+* The `-t` indicates the number of threads of read quality control

 The output directory of the read quality control module contains:
 ```